Zermelo–Fraenkel set theory: Consistency

 If consistent, ZFC cannot prove the existence of the inaccessible cardinals that category theory requires.
 Huge sets of this nature are possible if ZF is augmented with Tarski's axiom.
 Assuming that axiom turns the axioms of infinity, power set, and choice (7 – 9 above) into theorems.

 Independence

-Many important statements are independent of ZFC (see list of statements independent of ZFC).
+Many important statements are independent of ZFC.
 The independence is usually proved by forcing, whereby it is shown that every countable transitive model of ZFC (sometimes augmented with large cardinal axioms) can be expanded to satisfy the statement in question.
 A different expansion is then shown to satisfy the negation of the statement.
 An independence proof by forcing automatically proves independence from arithmetical statements, other concrete statements, and large cardinal axioms.
 Some statements independent of ZFC can be proven to hold in particular inner models, such as in the constructible universe.
 However, some statements that are true about constructible sets are not consistent with hypothesized large cardinal axioms.

 Forcing proves that the following statements are independent of ZFC: